mcuadros/dockership/documentation/configuration.md

 #### rest-service project
 REST webservice in Python running under a uwsgi+nginx on port 8080

-This repository requires the python package `domain`, so we want detect if the rest-service has pending changes to be deployed when the domain has new commits, even when the `rest-service` repository do not have new commits.
+This repository requires the python package `domain`, so we want detect if the rest-service has pending changes to be deployed when the domain has new commits, even when the `rest-service` repository does not have new commits.

 #### frontend project
 An AngularJS frontend running on a nginx server, with a `reverse_proxy` pointing to the port 8080 at rest-service container, in the path `/rest`.